Skip over main navigation

 Can parents or young people ask for advice from a particular person?

-Under point SEN Reg 6(1)(h), a parent or young person can ask the LA to seek advice from anyone within education, health or social care, as long as it is a reasonable request.
-This can include a speech and language therapist, occupational therapist, physiotherapist or someone from CAMHS (Child and Adolescent Mental Health Services).
+You can ask your LA to seek advice from anyone within education, health or social care, as long as it is a reasonable request, as set out in SEND Regulation 6(1)(h).
+This could include a speech and language therapist, occupational therapist, physiotherapist or someone from CAMHS (Child and Adolescent Mental Health Services).

-If a parent or young person already has their own advice and reports, these can be submitted as part of their own advice (which the LA must ask for under SEN Reg 6(1)(a)) to ensure that they form part of the assessment process.
+Yes.
+If you already have your own advice and reports, these can be submitted as part of your own advice (remember that SEND Regulation 6(1)(a) says the LA must ask for your advice) to ensure that they form part of the assessment process.
 This evidence must then be considered when the LA makes its decision.

 What should the advice contain?

-Their advice must be clear, accessible and specific (see paragraph 9.51 of the SEN and Disability Code of Practice).
-In particular, it should address the child or young person’s needs, the special educational provision required to meet those needs, and the outcomes which this provision will aim to achieve.
-LAs are not permitted to have policies preventing professionals from giving evidence on the provision required.
+Paragraph 9.51 of the SEND Code of Practice 2015 (the Code) says the advice should be clear, accessible and specific.
+In particular, it should address your/ your child’s needs, the special educational provision required to meet those needs, and the outcomes which this provision will aim to achieve.
+LAs should not have policies stopping professionals from giving advice on the amount of provision required.

 How long will this take?

-If you haven’t been able to find the answer to your question on this page, see our FAQs.
+If you haven’t been able to find the answer to your question on this page, look at our FAQs or book an appointment to speak with us.

 Published: 21st March, 2018